slott56/Stingray-Reader/source/sheet.rst

     from collections import Sequence

 There are two "implicit" dependencies, also.
-A row depends on details of an :py:class:`schema.Attribute` and a :py:class:`workbook.Workbook`.
+A row depends on details of an :py:class:`schema.Attribute` and a :py:class:`workbook.base.Workbook`.
 However, there's no real need to present a formal import for this.
 The Attribute and Workbook are simply opaque objects passed around as arguments.